iluzyanin/api-mock/readme.md

 # API Mock
 A small web service based on [Next.js](https://nextjs.org/) with simple UI to mock web services.
 Might be useful in cases when a web service is still in development, but the desired endpoints schema is already known.
+Or when the mocked Api is making calls to database/another Apis which takes long time to response or produces undesired side effects.

 ## Usage
 To run the app, glone the repository, then run